 In comparison, other alerting systems trigger a response when a single condition is met or hardcoded threshold is exceeded.

 As previously mentioned, SQL Sentry v8 provides you with more choices when responding to your alerts.
 This feature makes it possible to keep track of problematic situations without having to rely on emails to know what is happening in your environment.
-But an even better option than offering more ways to respond to an alert is providing more features to reduce the overall number of alerts to only those that are truly informative and actionable.
+However, an even better option than offering more ways to respond to an alert is providing more features for reducing the overall number of alerts to only those that are truly informative and actionable.

 SQL Sentry v8 introduces powerful new baselining features that are integrated with our alert conditions within the Performance Advisor monitoring system.
 These baseline measurements enable DBAs to tell what is normal for their SQL Servers.
 Baselines are certainly useful and informative, but are also very difficult to create by hand for most DBAs.